xuqi2024/openflexure-microscope/docs/index.md

 # OpenFlexure Microscope - Assembly Instructions
 The OpenFlexure Microscope is a 3D printable microscope, with a very precise mechanical translation stage.
 The microscope is highly customisable.
+Find about more about the microscope on the [OpenFlexure website](https://openflexure.org/projects/microscope)

 These instructions will take you through how to assemble various configurations.
-Find about more about the microscope on the [OpenFlexure website](https://openflexure.org/projects/microscope)
+The also describe how to make a [Sangaboard Compatible motor controller](motor_controllers.html) if you can't get hold of an official one.

 ## Microscope Configurations: